To assign participants to different treatment groups, you

 You can also assign treatments at the group level (put the

-Group class and change the above code to use
+Group and change the above code to use

 Treatment groups & multiple rounds¶

-If your game has multiple rounds, a player could have different colors in different rounds,
+If your game has multiple rounds, a player could have different treatments in different rounds,

 creating_session gets executed for each round independently.